 To understand what telecare means to them, we chatted to three telecare service users from Falkirk: David, Marion and Bill.
 Watch this video to hear about what types of technology they use and why, and how it has enabled them to live independently in their own homes.

-Watch this video on Youtube with subtitles.
+Watch this (this will open in a new window)video on Youtube with subtitles.

 David, an ex firefighter, has been using telecare for over 10 years to help him with his seizures and dementia.
 It has allowed him to continue living safely and independently in his own home in Falkirk, taking the pressure of his wife Marion, who would have otherwise had to look after him full time.
 Telecare has allowed the couple to keep their independence and gives extra reassurance that if they need help, it's easily reachable.
 "We can even look after our granddaughter twice a week and help our kids", said Marion.